 Modified radical neck dissection

-There are different types of modified radical neck dissection.
+There are 3 types of modified radical neck dissection.

-Your surgeon may just remove most of the lymph nodes between your jawbone and collarbone on one side of your neck.
+With one type your surgeon removes most of the lymph nodes between your jawbone and collarbone on one side of your neck.

 - a muscle on the side of your neck called the sternocleidomastoid muscle